Edited May 2016

 Admittedly, a sharp, incisive, pointed product when all is said and done, and if The Dark Knight doesn’t conclude the very idea of cinema, its veritable craft is pushed right up to the surface and wholly ready for the tasting.
 And it’s not all Heath Ledger for that matter, although his maelstrom-of-chaos performance as the evil Ferris wheel of social dislocation named the Joker approaches us more as “villainy” than a specific villain.
 His performance is also, importantly, a marker for the true essence of The Dark Knight, and the crux of its move away from pure naturalism.
 We have thankfully moved from the idea that a film being more “realistic” is necessarily a compliment, rather than simply a fact of existence or a feature, and The Dark Knight is at its best when it exists as a parable of the modern age, or a fable, rather than a work of realism.
 Little about Ledger seems frightening in a naturalist way, because the film doesn’t aim for naturalism; it has much more frightening ideas about the thickets of human nature that can’t be captured in an ascetic commitment to pure realism.

-Instead, Nolan adopts a tone of cataclysmic apocalypse, which goes a long way toward excusing some of the film’s pressing faults.
+Instead, Nolan adopts a tone of cataclysm, a modern end of the world fairy tale, which goes a long way toward excusing some of the film’s pressing faults.
 The monumentally off-kilter, somewhat formless narrative, for one, doesn’t tell a stable tale, but it works as a tale about instability.
-When it careens from sequence to sequence and over-indulges in sub-plot upon sub-plot, its very messiness becomes a calling card for its explication of a messy society (unlike its follow-up film four years later, it manages to turn this detriment into a positive).
+When it careens from sequence to sequence and over-indulges in sub-plot upon subplot, its very messiness becomes a calling card for its explication of a messy society (unlike its follow-up film four years later, it manages to turn this detriment into a positive).